Issues in Ethics: Confidentiality

 Guidance With Respect to Students in Classes

 Most academic institutions have very specific policies regarding access to, storage of, and release of confidential student academic and disciplinary records.
-Academic institutions are less likely to have written policies concerning appropriate conversations and communications among educators with respect to their students.
+Academic institutions are less likely to have written policies concerning appropriate conversations and communications among educators with respect to the students at that institution.
 Students do, however, have a right to assume that the knowledge that the faculty have of their academic achievements and personal situations will not be widely or carelessly shared.
 Verbal and electronically mediated discussion of a student's performance should be carefully restricted to those directly responsible for the student's education.
-Student performance and personal disclosures should not be discussed in public places, such as elevators, hallways, cafeterias, coffee shops, or campus transportation vehicles.
-Graded student work and records of student achievement must be carefully safeguarded; access to grades in electronic files stored on mobile devices should be password protected if the device is carried outside of the faculty member's campus office.
+Student performance and personal disclosures should not be discussed in public places, such as elevators, hallways, cafeterias, coffee shops, restrooms, or campus transportation vehicles.
+Graded student work and records of student achievement must be carefully safeguarded; access to grades in electronic files stored on mobile devices should be password protected if the device is carried outside the faculty member's campus office.
 Sensitive personal information that a faculty member may possess should not be shared at all in the absence of a clear and compelling need to know on the part of the person making inquiries.

 Guidance With Respect to Student Clinicians